flucoma/LVA-ICA-2018/Readme.md

 - python train.py
 - python predict.py

+Also create the folders for results as needed.
 Using a GPU is advised for the train.py script.

 For evaluation, the script eval_track.py will evaluate one track, so it can be run in parallel using e.g. GNU parallel: